Lesson Ideas and Activities

 Water Play Equipment

 With our Water Wall Packages, we can create energetic, interactive water play zones, where children design and build their own courses for water to travel.
 They are ideal for teaching the water cycle, kinetic energy and gravity, force and many more STEAM topics.
-Have a look at our Water Wall Activities and Lesson Plan Ideas here.

 Our Damming Stations are apparatus that require collaboration as one team pumps the water and the other finds ways to block it, experimenting with different materials.

-The Waterfall Channels can be connected together and to other water play equipment to cascade water from one to another.
+The Water Channels can be connected together and to other water play equipment to cascade water from one to another.
 They are perfect for teaching about water systems, rivers and canals, developing critical thinking and problem solving skills.

 Mud Kitchen, Mud Boxes and Dig Pit